 Where to stay in Sydney?

 Being an avid traveler, I have learned to opt for staying at hostels and hotels that are in the city.
 Sydney has accommodation options varying from hostels to the most luxurious hotels.
 There are 5 star hotels near Circular Quay, like Four Seasons, Shangri-La, Hyatt Regency and Park Hyatt that provide rooms with spectacular views of Sydney Opera House and Sydney Harbour Bridge.

 Staying at Central Business District (CBD), Town Hall, Central Station, and Circular Quay, would be my most preferred suburbs.

 For budgeted stay, I always go to YHA Australia.
 The hostel and the rooms are clean and very well maintained.
 I generally have a pleasant stay with them.
 Sydney has not one but two YHA hostels.
 One of them is at Circular Quay and is called Sydney Harbour YHA and the other one is opposite to Central station and is called Sydney Central YHA.

 In Australia, there are visitor and information centres in every city and town.
 They are a great place to get information on what to do and where to eat in a place.
 There are visitor centres in the Rocks and Customs House and if ever you get lost about what to do in Sydney, visit the Visitor Centre.

-It was really hard for me when I had initially shifted here, as I was not aware of all the restaurants and cafes.
+It was really hard for me when I had initially shifted to Sydney, as I was not aware of all the restaurants and cafes.
 But over the years, I realised that there are so many options for food in Sydney and now I love and cherish Sydney food.

 We, Aussies, are coffee snobs.
 We love our coffee here and I would recommend trying out the coffee at different cafes.
 In the city, the Grounds is really good for a coffee.

 Note: All my recommendations are either vegetarian or contain chicken.

-Restaurants in my Bucket list – For a detailed list of restaurants and cafes I want to visit in Sydney, refer Restaurants bucket list (Sydney).
+For a list of restaurants and cafes I want to visit in Sydney, refer Restaurants bucket list (Sydney).

 Must eat Australian-made food are: